 If you are extremely sensitive to dairy products, then cultured ghee is the best for you because lactic acid works for the better comfort of your sensitive stomach.

 However, if you are not dairy sensitive, the Cultured vs Uncultured ghee difference will not pose any significant difference.

 Cultured ghee is usually prepared with the process of fermentation.
 Let’s understand the formation process in short.

 Normal milk contains lactose which is a natural sugar that gives sweetness to milk.
-You can say this sugar is a form of glucose, also known as galactose.
-To breakdown this glucose, an enzyme called lactase is necessary.
+You can say this sugar is a glucose form known as galactose.
+To break down this glucose, an enzyme called lactase is necessary.

 During the fermentation or culturing process of milk, the lactose is usually converted to lactic acid, making it more digestible for people having issues with uncultured dairy products.

 Why cultured ghee